CountyEthics

 Crag Considerations

-• Angel Bay is sheltered from prevailing westerly winds by the Little Orme headland, meaning the partial wind exposure is further reduced and drying can be slower than expected despite the 'partial' classification.
+• The crag is sheltered from prevailing westerly winds by the Little Orme headland, reducing the wind-drying benefit despite moderate to strong SW/W winds in the area.

-• Grey seal breeding restrictions apply August–December; verify current access status via the BMC Regional Access Database before visiting.
+• Grey seal breeding restriction applies August–December; verify current access status with Natural Resources Wales or the BMC RAD before visiting, as early closures may be imposed.

 Reasoning